DeezDiamond/receipts-frontend/README.md

 - Navigate into the download location, then install dependencies with `npm install`
 - Open the directory with `code .`
 - To start the front end server, either run `npm start` in the terminal, or under NPM Scripts in VS Code press Start.
 Once the server is running, navigate to http://localhost:3000/
+- Be sure to install the complimentary backend for this project, which can be located at https://github.com/DeezDiamond/receipts-backend

 ## Contribution Guidelines
 - If there is a bug with the app, please provide the following information when submitting a bug report.